Most parents would like to give their children everything, which can mean they put their own needs and wants after those of their children.

-However, Ronald King, head of technical support at PSG Wealth, argues that it is important for you to place your own long term financial needs first, so as not to become a financial burden to your children in the future.
+However, Ronald King, head of technical support at PSG Wealth, argues that it’s important for you to place your own long-term financial needs first, to avoid becoming a financial burden to your children in the future.

-King reveals: “Scoring your own financial goals first puts your child in the best position for the future.
-Too many children find themselves in the ‘sandwich generation’ - those who are caught between the financial needs of their own children and those of their parents.
+King says, “Realising your own financial goals ultimately puts your children in the best long-term position.
+Too many children find themselves in the ‘sandwich generation’ - those who are caught between the financial needs of their own children and those of their parents.”

-King adds that we are living longer these days.
+King adds that we are living for longer these days.

 Giving your children the best

-According to King, giving your children the best opportunities that you are able to is important, but this needs to be weighed against your finances.
-It is important to rather look at the long term gain for yourself and your child over the short term benefit that spending money on specialised equipment and private coaches might bring.
+According to King, it’s important to give your children the best opportunities, but this needs to be weighed against your finances.
+It’s important to prioritise the long-term gain for yourself and your child over the short-term benefit that, for example, specialised equipment and private coaches might bring.

-“Spending money on coaches and expensive equipment at the expense of retirement saving makes you a good sport in your children’s eyes, but is equivalent to choosing a short-term benefit for your child over a long-term gain,” emphasises King.
+“Spending on non-necessities at the expense of retirement saving makes you a good sport in your children’s eyes, but it’s equivalent to choosing a short-term benefit for your child over a long-term gain,” emphasises King.